-Cloudify Premium Trial provides a fully functional Premium manager as a Docker container image.
-This page describes the complete setup flow to get an activated Cloudify trial manager.
+The Cloudify Premium Trial provides a fully functional Premium Manager as a Docker container image.
+This page describes the complete setup flow to install and activate a Cloudify Trial Manager.

 Step 2: Activate your Trial

-A Cloudify license is provided to all Cloudify Premium subscribed customers by Cloudify support.
-Cloudify Premium trial customers receive their trial license via email upon trial request.
-Request your free 60 days trial at https://cloudify.co/download/#trial.
+A Cloudify license is provided to all Cloudify Premium customers by Cloudify support.
+Cloudify Premium Trial customers receive their trial license via email upon trial request.
+You can request a free 60-day trial here.

-Once you receive your license activation key, use it to activate your Cloudify manager.
-Manager activation (and most other Cloudify actions) can be performed through either Cloudify Management Console (UI) or via Cloudify CLI.
-In this tutorial we will demonstrate the usage of the Management Console.
+Once you receive your license activation key, use it to activate your Cloudify Manager.
+Manager activation (and most other Cloudify actions) can be performed through either the Cloudify Management Console (UI) or the Cloudify CLI.

-- Login to the Cloudify Management Console (as done in step 1 above).
-Login and password are both admin.
+- Log in to the Cloudify Management Console as done in Step 1.
+The username and password are both admin.

-- To run your first multi cloud examples on AWS, Azure, GCP and OpenStack using the native Cloudify plugins as well as Cloud Formation, Azure ARM and Ansible plugins refer to the example based tutorials.
+- Run your first multi-cloud example on AWS, Azure, GCP, and OpenStack using the native Cloudify plugins as well as Cloud Formation, Azure ARM, and Ansible plugins by following the example-based tutorials.

-- To run your first Kubernetes service on OpenShift, KubeSpray, GKE, EKS or AKS refer to the Kubernetes reference guide.
+- Run your first Kubernetes service on OpenShift, KubeSpray, GKE, EKS, or AKS by following the Kubernetes reference guide.

 - Manage your installation using the command line utility by reviewing the local CLI guide.